ElizabethBanda/rnaseq_analysis/README.md

 ## Overview

 This repository contains scripts used for RNA-seq analysis of whole blood samples to characterize host gene and human endogenous retroviral (ERV) expression in Parkinson’s disease.
+Results are omitted prior to publication.

 ## Data
 - 7921 FASTQ files (not included but retrivied from Parkinson’s Progression Markers Initiative Data Repository)